 Spinoza Prizes for physicist Michel Orrit and psychologist Eveline Crone

 Of this year’s four NWO Spinoza Prizes, two have been awarded to Leiden researchers.
-NWO announced the awards on 16 June.
-Spinoza is the highest award in the Netherlands and it carries an award of 2.5 million euros.
+On 12 September, Eveline Crone and Michel Orrit received their prizes, the highest scientific award in the Netherlands.
+The Spinoza Prize carries an award of 2.5 million euros.